rzauls/curfetch/README.md

 # Curfetch

-This is a CLI application that fetches RSS feed containing currency data from a bank and serves this data as two HTTP endpoints.
+This is a CLI application that fetches RSS feed containing currency data and serves this data as two HTTP endpoints.
 This was written primarily for educational purposes.

 This application is written in go and uses various 3rd party dependencies (modules) for:
  - CLI scaffolding ([spf13/cobra](https://github.com/spf13/cobra))